Károly Khuen-Héderváry: Ban of Croatia-Slavonia

 Khuen-Héderváry constantly pressured the Yugoslav Academy of Sciences and Arts and the University of Zagreb and made it difficult for them to work.
 In 1894, he introduced the Hungarian language as an obligatory subject in all Croatian gymnasiums and provided the opportunity for the establishment of Hungarian schools.
 Such a provision supported the magyarization of the population which he had violently carried out.
 Since he came to power, he tried to prevent the construction of a new building of the Croatian National Theatre in Zagreb in all possible ways.
 He questioned project's way of funding and the location (he proposed land near the Zagreb Glavni kolodvor).
 In spite of his initial views, he realized that the construction of the theater would have shown the emperor that Croatian nationalism waned and that he managed to "calm" the Kingdom.
 Therefore, on 5 January 1894, he signed a contract on the construction of a new theater building with Fellner & Helmer and even determined a better location than the one required by the city government (they wanted the theatre to be located in Ilica and Khuen placed it in the city center).
 On 14 October 1895, the newly constructed building was opened.
 The Emperor himself attended the ceremony.
 On that day, groups of pupils and students held protests during which they burned the Hungarian flag beneath Josip Jelačić's monument.
 The protests were violently suppressed, and protesters expelled from schools.
-Although the gendarmerie under the Khuen-Héderváry's command had tried to violently suppress protests, the situation soon came out of control and protesters reached the Emperor which made him realized that the situation in the Kingdom was still extremely unstable.
+Although the gendarmerie under the Khuen-Héderváry's command had tried to violently suppress protests, the situation soon came out of control and protesters reached the Emperor which made him realize that the situation in the Kingdom was still extremely unstable.